DUI Breathalyzer Test in Tampa, Florida

 Contact a DUI attorney in Tampa at the Sammis Law Firm to fight your drunk driving case in Hillsborough County, FL.
 Call 813-250-0500 to discuss the particular facts of your case directly with a criminal defense attorney.

 Did you know that Rule 11D-8.007 of Florida's Administrative requires that before the breath test is administered, the arresting officer (or another person designated for this job) "shall reasonably ensure" that the person getting ready to take the breath test has "not taken anything by mouth or has not regurgitated for at least 20 minutes before administering the test."

 This rule should be strictly followed if the result of the breath test are admitted at trial.
 How can we prove whether the officer actually watched you during this period?
-We can obtain the video tape of the entire twenty (20) minute period if you took the breath test at central book at the Orient Road Jail after your DUI arrest.
 Find out more about how these innovate motions to suppress the breath test results might help you win your DUI case in Tampa, FL.
 Click here for the Article on Breath Test 20 Minute Observation Rule.

 Under the Rule 14 enacted by the Florida Department of Law Enforcement (FDLE), the breath test technician or law enforcement officer has wide discretion in administering the breath test.
 The breath test technician can influence the reading, often causing a false high reading simply by telling the person taking the test to blow as much air as they possibly can.
 In fact, many breath test technicians will testify that they were specifically trained to encourge the subject to blow as much air as possible into the machine during each attempt.